 - Storing additional profile information, such as phone number or street address

-- Mapping Experience Users to other services, such as Facebook or Twitter, by storing their third-party IDs
+- Mapping experience users to other services, such as Facebook or Twitter, by storing their third-party IDs

 A tag’s key may only include uppercase and lowercase letters; numbers; and hyphens (-) and underscores (_).
 A tag’s value can be any arbitrary string.
 A key may only be set once per user; you may not, for example, store the variable

-facebookId as two separate values for one user.
+phoneNumber as two separate values for one user.

-Any tag keys that have been used with other Experience Users will be available as “autosuggest” options when you enter new keys.
+Any tag keys that have been used with other experience users will be available as “autosuggest” options when you enter new keys.

 Sometimes, it may be necessary to invalidate access tokens for one or more of your experience users - particularly if you have reason to believe users’ credentials have been compromised.
-This action does not edit or delete any of your Experience Users; rather, it simply requires that they all log in again before making any authenticated requests.
+This action does not edit or delete any of your experience users; rather, it simply requires that they all log in again before making any authenticated requests.

 At the bottom of an individual user’s edit page is a box for invalidating any access tokens issued for that one user.

-Invalidating a user’s tokens simply means that the user must re-authenticate using their email and password before they can make any more requests to authenticated endpoints.
+Invalidating a user’s tokens simply means that the user must re-authenticate using their email and password before they can make any more requests to authenticated Endpoints.
 It does not take any destructive action on the user, nor does it automatically change their password.

 An experience user can be deleted by clicking the “Delete” option in the dropdown in the user’s list row.
 Or, as with other resources, you may also click the “Delete” button in the footer of a user’s edit page.